-Note: if you do this on a cropped volume the processing time can be reduced by orders of magnitude which is important as Multiview deconvolution is computationally expensive and typically takes minutes to hours depending on volume size.
-For this guide we recommend using a bounding box of around 200x200x200 to practice using the routines.
+Note: if you do this on a cropped volume the processing time can be reduced by orders of magnitude, which is important as multiview deconvolution is computationally expensive and typically takes minutes to hours depending on volume size.
+For this guide we recommend using a bounding box of around 200x200x200 voxels for familiarisation with the process.

-See ‘Reslice_dOPM_data_ImageJ_MVR_plugin.docx’ for instructions on using bounding boxes to crop the extract processed data to smaller volume to save computing time and memory requirements (RAM and disk storage space).
+See the Reslice_dOPM_data_ImageJ_MVR_plugin guide for instructions on using bounding boxes to crop the extract processed data to smaller volume to save computing time and memory requirements (RAM and disk storage space).

-Finally ensure ‘save as compressed tiff stacks is selected’ and then click OK
+Finally ensure ‘save as compressed tiff stacks is selected’ and then click OK.